Zzp144/Zzp144.github.io/index.md

 ## News and Updates

 - Wang, X. †, Zhang, Z.† , Han, Z., et al. (2025).
 A scientometric analysis of artificial intelligence for teacher’s professional development from 2003 to 2024. *Humanities and Social Sciences Communications* (Under Review)
 - Wang, X.*~*, Wang, Y., …Zhang, Z.*~*, et al. (2025).
-Social robots for child development: Research hotspots, topic modelling, and collaborations *Humanities and Social Sciences Communications* (Under Review)
+Social robots for child development: Research hotspots, topic modelling, and collaborations *Humanities and Social Sciences Communications* (In Press)
 - **May 2025**：Present and report a paper at the GCCCE2025 conference, entitled AI for educators’ professional development.